Field properties

 In the XML format in which every record is stored in the SQL database, every translation of a value in a field occurrence is saved in its own XML tag specific for the relevant language: this tag is the code for the language as shown in the Name column in the Data languages list in the application properties.

-Link reference tags must never be multilingual, even if they are associated with a multilingual linked field.
+As mentioned, link reference tags must never be multilingual, even if they are associated with a multilingual linked field.

 Enumerative fields should never be multilingual either, because of the nature of the field.
 However, in Designer 7.7.2 and older versions you could still accidentally mark the current Multilingual checkbox in the properties of an enumerative field, causing incorrect record XML (with a lang attribute for the enumerative field).
 Designer 7.7.3 (release version) and higher will disable the Multilingual checkbox for enumerative fields (this disabling depends on the Enumeration data type of the field) so that this error can't be made in the future.
 In the meantime, for fields that already have this erroneous setup, Collections 1.11 will no longer stumble on the incorrect XML and on saving a record with such improper XML it will automatically remove the inappropriate lang attribute, slowly cleaning up the faulty XML this way.